polyglotdev/kubernetes-course/README.md

 - Pods within the cluster can access the service using its name (backend-service) and service's internal port (port: 8080).
 - The service acts as a proxy by directing the request to a matching pod using a label selector.
 - The service specifies a target port (targetPort: 8080) that ensures the request reaches the container port on the pod.

+## The Kubernetes Cluster

+### Master Node

+- **API Server**: The API server is the front-end for the Kubernetes control plane.
+It exposes the Kubernetes API.
+- **Controller Manager**: The controller manager is a daemon that embeds the core control loops shipped with Kubernetes.
+Each controller tries to move the cluster state closer to the desired state.
+- **Scheduler**: The scheduler watches for newly created pods with no assigned node, and selects a node for them to run on.
+- **etcd**: etcd is a consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
+- **Cloud Controller Manager**: The cloud controller manager lets you link your cluster into your cloud provider's API.
+It separates components that interact with the cloud platform from components that just interact with your cluster.

+### Worker Node

+- **Kubelet**: The kubelet is an agent that runs on each worker node in the cluster.
+It makes sure that containers are running in a Pod.
+- **Kube Proxy**: Kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
+- **Container Runtime**: The container runtime is the software that is responsible for running containers.
+Examples include Docker, containerd, and CRI-O.
+- **Pods**: A Pod is the basic deployable unit in Kubernetes.
+It represents a single instance of a running process in your cluster.
+- **Containers**: Containers are the actual applications that run inside the pods.
+They are isolated from each other and share the same network namespace.
+- **Volumes**: Volumes are used to persist data in Kubernetes.
+They provide a way for containers to share data and for data to survive container restarts.
+- **Namespaces**: Namespaces are a way to divide cluster resources between multiple users.
+They provide a scope for names, allowing for resource isolation and organization.
+- **Network**: The network in Kubernetes allows communication between pods, services, and external clients.
+It provides a way for pods to discover and communicate with each other.
+- **Storage**: Storage in Kubernetes provides a way to persist data beyond the lifecycle of a pod.
+It includes persistent volumes, persistent volume claims, and storage classes.
+- **Secrets and ConfigMaps**: Secrets and ConfigMaps are used to store sensitive information and configuration data, respectively.
+They provide a way to decouple configuration from application code.
+- **Ingress**: Ingress is a collection of rules that allow inbound connections to reach the cluster services.
+It provides HTTP and HTTPS routing to services based on host and path.
+- **Service Accounts**: Service accounts are used to provide an identity for processes that run in a pod.
+They are used to authenticate to the Kubernetes API and other services.
+- **Network Policies**: Network policies are used to control the traffic flow between pods.
+They provide a way to define rules for ingress and egress traffic.
+- **Horizontal Pod Autoscaler**: The Horizontal Pod Autoscaler automatically scales the number of pods in a deployment, replica set, or stateful set based on observed CPU utilization or other select metrics.
+- **Vertical Pod Autoscaler**: The Vertical Pod Autoscaler automatically adjusts the CPU and memory requests and limits for containers in a pod based on usage.
+- **Custom Resource Definitions (CRDs)**: CRDs allow you to extend Kubernetes with your own API objects.
+They provide a way to define custom resources and controllers.
+- **Operators**: Operators are a method of packaging, deploying, and managing a Kubernetes application.
+They use custom resources to manage applications and their components.
+- **Admission Controllers**: Admission controllers are plugins that govern and enforce how the cluster is used.
+They can modify or reject requests to the Kubernetes API server.
+- **Metrics Server**: The metrics server is a cluster-wide aggregator of resource usage data.
+It collects metrics from the kubelet and exposes them via the Kubernetes API.
+- **Logging and Monitoring**: Logging and monitoring are essential for observing the health and performance of your Kubernetes cluster.
+They provide insights into the behavior of your applications and infrastructure.
+- **Service Mesh**: A service mesh is a dedicated infrastructure layer that controls service-to-service communication over a network.
+It provides features like traffic management, security, and observability.
+- **Federation**: Federation allows you to manage multiple Kubernetes clusters as a single entity.
+It provides a way to deploy applications across clusters and manage resources at scale.
+- **Backup and Disaster Recovery**: Backup and disaster recovery solutions are essential for protecting your data and applications in case of failures or disasters.
+They provide a way to restore your cluster to a previous state.
+- **Security**: Security is a critical aspect of Kubernetes.
+It includes authentication, authorization, encryption, and network security to protect your cluster and applications.